5 super-easy tips to increase elearning course engagement

 Remember back in school when you’d link up with friends after class to lament how difficult a new calculus trick was?
 Did you ever make use of study groups?

 The people in your course want to interact and communicate about what they’re learning!
 Whether you set up a forum, a social media group, or some other forum of community, the individuals you’re teaching are sure to appreciate the opportunity to interact with each other.
 Not only will this encourage engagement, but it may also help with retention- those who are struggling may receive the help they need from others to continue to push through the course.

 Keeping learners engaged is half the battle.
 One more wistful recollection of school will probably yield a lot of memories of you staring out the window at a tree during class- and that’s what will happen with the individuals you’re teaching unless you fight to keep them engaged.
 It’s easy to integrate online quizzes and flashcards into learning modules, which can also help you monitor student progress.

 If your budget allows for it, you can produce more creative forms of interactive content too.

 I recently spoke with an instructional designer at a university who produces content for medical students.
 He produced a series of 360 degree videos from the perspective of an A&E patient.
-Each play-through allowed the learner to review the same scenario from another perspective, revealing more information about how each doctor and nurse responded to the situation.
+Each play-through allowed the learner to review the same scenario from another angle, with each perspective revealing more information about how each doctor and nurse responded to the situation.